Book of Proverbs

+Who recorded the book of Proverbs?
 King Solomon likely wrote chapters 1 to 29.
 Agur likely wrote Chapter 30.
 Chapter 31 is believed to have been written by King Lemuel.
-We are told in the very first chapter that these proverbs were written down so that others could gain from them wisdom, discipline, words of insight, prudence, discretion and knowledge.
-Those who are already wise will be able to add to their wisdom and those in need of guidance will receive it if they read the book.
+We are told in the very first chapter that these sayings were written down so that others could gain from them wisdom, discipline, words of insight, prudence, discretion and knowledge.
+Those who are already wise will be able to add to their wisdom and those in need of guidance will receive it if they read its words.

-Some of the main subjects of Proverbs are comparisons between man's and God's way of living, sin, gaining wisdom, fear of God, self-control, proper use of riches, training children, honesty, helpfulness, diligence, laziness, health and alcohol use, plus several others.
+Some of the main subjects of the book of Proverbs are comparisons between man's and God's way of living, sin, gaining wisdom, fear of God, self-control, proper use of riches, training children, honesty, helpfulness, diligence, laziness, health and alcohol use, plus several others.

 The main divisions

-Is there anything a person needs to do, other than reading Proverbs, in order to gain true wisdom?
+Is there anything a person needs to do, other than reading this section of the Bible created by Solomon, in order to gain true wisdom?
 The second chapter gives us our answer.

 1 My son, if you accept my words and store up my commands within you, 2 turning your ear to wisdom and applying your heart to understanding, 3 and if you call out for insight and cry aloud for understanding, 4 and if you look for it as for silver and search for it as for hidden treasure, 5 then you will understand the fear of the LORD and find the knowledge of God.
 (Prov.
 2:1-5, NIV throughout)

 God promises victory to the righteous.
-He also promises to be a shield to anyone whose walk is blameless before him (v.
-7).
+He also promises to be a shield to anyone whose walk is blameless before him (Proverbs 2:7).

-God will protect those who are faithful (v.
-8)
+God will protect those who are faithful (verse 8)

-We will come to understand what is right and good (v.
-9)
+We will come to understand what is right and good (verse 9)

 Other important Biblical verses concerning pursuing wisdom include Isaiah 51:7, 25:8, Daniel 2:20-22 and Psalms 1:1-6.
 In the New Testament James tells us that the wisdom that comes from God is first pure, then loves peace, is considerate, submissive and full of mercy and good fruit (James 3:13-17).